 Tack coat may be SS-1, SS-1H, CSS-1, or CSS-1H.
 Do not mix CSS and SS grades.
-RC-70 and MC-70 may also be used after October 1, at the Contractor's option.
+RC-70 and MC-70 may also be used prior to May 1 and after October 1, at the Contractor's option.
 An equivalent trackless product approved on AASHTO's Product Evaluation Listing (APEL) may be used when ambient temperatures are at least 55°F.